SoftUni-Internal/interactive-content/EN/01-Data-Database-Access-With-JDBC/03-Java-Database-Connectivity-(JDBC).md

 - The java.sql package provides all previously mentioned JDBC classes
 - In order to work with JDBC we need to download a MySQL Driver - Connector/J
-- It can be found on the following [webpage](https://dev.mysql.com/downloads/connector/j/)
+- It can be found on the [MySQL webpage](https://dev.mysql.com/downloads/connector/j/)

 [/slide]